 Someone had the bright idea of substituting tin cans instead of shoes.
 The cans were cheap replacements and no one cared if they drove away.
 Unfortunately, the bride and groom noticed the nicks caused by the flying cans and so a solution was suggested.
 The solution was to tie the tin cans to the car’s rear bumper so they wouldn’t be used as projectiles.
-To explain the presence of the cans, a just married sign was affixed to the truck lid.
+To explain the presence of the cans, a just married sign was affixed to the trunk lid.
 This tradition is currently enjoying a slight resurgence.

 Cutting the Wedding Cake